YichunRen/AutoLibrary-Scientific-Paper-Keywords-Extraction-/README.md

 ## Docker
 - The docker repository is `jfan1998/dsc180a-docker`.
 - Note: The docker uses dsmlp base container.
 Please login to a dsmlp jumpbox before entering the command below.
-- For local run, please refer to `requirements.txt` to check if all the packages and libraries needed are installed.
 ```
 launch-scipy-ml.sh -i jfan1998/dsc180a-docker:latest
 ```